dini-ag-kim/avram/specification.md

 * either two **indicators**, each being a single character,
 * or an **occurrence**, being a sequence of two digits with positive numerical value (`01`, `02`, ...`99`).

+The record model can furthe be restricted by a **format family** such as the following:

+* In `pica` records all fields are variable fields without indicators
+* In `marc` records fields never have occurrence
+* In `flat` records all fields have flat field values

 The encoding of records in individual serialization formats such as MARCXML, ISO 2709, or PICA JSON is out of the scope of this specification.

 ## Schema format